saltyorg/docs/docs/saltbox/install/install.md

 !!! info
     THIS IS AN OPTIONAL STEP, required only if you plan to use cloud storage [Google Drive, for instance]

-    If you do not plan to use cloud storage, leave the `rclone -> remote:` setting blank in your `settings.yml`, and skip this step.
+    If you do not plan to use cloud storage, set the `rclone -> enabled: false` setting in your `settings.yml`, and skip this step.

 Saltbox defaults to an rclone remote pointed at your Google Drive named `google` [as shown in the settings.yml above].